andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 Some not so good (me).

-Halfway through the audition Mark calls us all together again and drops a terrifying line that sends shivers through my spine,
+Halfway through the audition Mark calls us all together again and drops a terrifying line that sends shivers down my spine,

 "We're going to go ahead and cut some folks right now, I *really* hate to do this but we want to get some more looks at a smaller group."